sunyumail93/Bed12Processing/README.md

 # Bed12Processing
-Bash scripts related to bed12 (or bed6, bed2) data processing
+This repository contains a set of Bash and Python3 scripts related to bed12 (or bed3, bed4) data processing

 ## BED12Extractor.sh
 ![](images/GeneStructure.png)